Campbell Land (Sargent Rd), Boxborough

 • Goal: Town of Boxborough to purchase and SVT to hold the conservation restriction

-• Project Partners: Boxborough Conservation Commission, Boxborough Conservation Trust
+• Project Partners: Town of Boxborough, Boxborough Conservation Trust, SVT

 Campbell Land Project Maps